-Why train with us instead of one of the big schools?
-Because personalized training is the hallmark of our business.
-Unlike the big simulator schools, you are one of the only ones in the class and we can completely individualize the program to your needs.
+Why train with us?
+Personalized training is the hallmark of our business.
+Unlike the big box simulator schools, you are one of the only ones in the class and we can completely individualize the program to your needs.

-Although I have an insurance approved syllabus, I am not so tied to a Part 142 curriculum that I have to teach the same things over and over.
-I specialize in tailoring my training to your requirements.
-For some clients, that means concentrating on engine out scenarios in my full motion simulation.
-Or it could be mentoring you on your first flight across the North Atlantic.
+Although we have an insurance approved syllabus, we are not tied to a Part 142 curriculum.
+That means we do not have to teach the same things over and over.
+We specialize in tailoring our training to your requirements.
+For some clients, that means concentrating on engine out scenarios in our full motion simulators.
+For other clients, it means mentoring time in a new airplane they recently purchased.

 As the owner/pilot of a Piper Meridian, you understand that Initial or Recurrent training is the key to flying safely.
 In fact, reducing accidents is the only reason insurance companies require annual training.
-Unfortunately, many big box simulator schools continue to emphasize subject areas that have no measurable effect on improving flight safety.
-Research has proven that learning is enhanced when training is both realistic and authentic.
+Unfortunately, many other simulator schools continue to emphasize subject areas that have no measurable effect on improving flight safety.
+Research has proven that learning is enhanced when training is both authentic and realistic.

 Reviewing aircraft systems in minute detail for two days every year does little to help a pilot faced with the real world go/no go decisions.
 Piper Meridian accidents are usually the culmination of a chain of events.
 Learning to break that chain is far more useful to the owner/ pilot than a 90-minute review of how the starter generator functions.